Pedro Capó (footballer)

-Pedro Luis Capó Payeras (born 11 December 1990) is a Spanish footballer who plays for CE Sabadell FC as either a central defender or a central midfielder.
+Pedro Luis Capó Payeras (born 11 December 1990) is a Spanish footballer who plays as either a central defender or a central midfielder for Primera Federación club Talavera de la Reina.

 Club career

 Born in Mahón, Menorca, Balearic Islands, Capó finished his formation with Penya Ciutadella.
 On 22 June 2009, he joined Segunda División B side CF Sporting Mahonés, and made his senior debut during the campaign.

 Capó continued to appear in the third division in the following years, representing Celta de Vigo B, RCD Mallorca B, CD Atlético Baleares, Arroyo CP, CD Llosetense, SD Leioa and CE Sabadell FC.
 With the latter side he achieved promotion to Segunda División in 2020, and renewed his contract for a further year on 4 August of that year.

 Capó made his professional debut at the age of 29 on 25 October 2020, starting in a 0–0 away draw against Real Zaragoza.
+He left the club after their relegation, and signed for Segunda División RFEF side CD Eldense on 1 September 2021.